kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   default-disabled.
 - [ ] `batch/v1.JobSpec.Scheduling` repointed to the `scheduling.k8s.io/v1` building blocks
   ([KEP-6089]).
-- [ ] `PodGroup` deleted on suspend and recreated on resume.
+- [ ] A suspended Job releases its controller-owned runtime `PodGroup` after member cleanup, while resume reuses it when deletion has not started or recreates it after deletion completes.
-- [ ] `UnsupportedWorkloadStructure` Warning event and fallback to default scheduling.
+- [ ] Unsupported or ambiguous scheduling objects emit an `UnsupportedWorkloadStructure` Warning event, set the non-terminal `SchedulingBlocked` condition, and block new pod creation until repaired.
+- [ ] Missing delegated `Workload` and `PodGroupTemplate` dependencies are retried without closing the PodGroup creation window or creating ungrouped pods.
 - [ ] Metrics `job_scheduling_object_syncs_total` and `job_scheduling_object_sync_duration_seconds`.
 - [ ] E2E tests passed as designed in the [Test Plan](#test-plan) and linked in Testgrid.
 - [ ] Performance test in `kubernetes/perf-tests` showing no regression in Job creation throughput.